tumblr/TMTumblrSDK/README.md

 If you don't want to use this SDK and would rather hit these URLs directly, please go right ahead.

-Tumblr for iOS can also open URLs with `tmhttp` or `tmhttps` schemes, and will create link posts out of them.
-This makes it really easy to blog the URL you have open in Safari.

 ### UIDocumentInteractionController

 Photos and videos can be passed to Tumblr for iOS using Apple's